Articles, Client Moments

-If you’re familiar with Tintin and Blown Away Guy, you’ll no doubt appreciate the retro design inspiration behind this lovely old-meets-new study in a home we built in Doubleview.
+If you’re familiar with Tintin and Blown Away Guy, you’ll no doubt appreciate the retro design inspiration behind this lovely old-meets-new home office in a home we built in Doubleview.

 The blonde-quiff’d adventurer and the Maxell advertising icon – along with the homeowner’s late grandfather – have helped create a space that brings together everything we love about Mid Century Modern collectibles.

 First of all, the study had to be a good size so that everything would fit in – and could be laid out as the owner pictured it.
 And it had to be a dedicated space.
 One of those please-close-the-door-I’m-feeling-inspired spaces that encourage hours of uninterrupted concentration or creative endeavour.

 Add in a coffered ceiling for added gravitas and a big window to let in natural light, and the owners soon had the perfect backdrop for a treasured collection of vintage furniture, curios, keepsakes and memorabilia.

 The timber and metal desk, the chair, sideboard, and curvy coffee table and stools all once belonged to the client’s grandparents.
 These days the castors are a bit wobbly on the chair and its padding isn’t quite what it was, and the metal legs on the desk are a little pitted and the leather inlay has seen better days, but it’s all part of the charm.
 These items of furniture are not only genuine, but they also have a genuine story to tell.
 And those stories are part of the owner’s family history.

 The client says there’s something wonderful about sitting in the chair at the desk, knowing that his grandfather once sat there working, and then his father in the years after.